Rambus (RMBS) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the memory chip designer had lost 2.9% over the past month.
-This has lagged the Computer and Technology sector's gain of 1.84% and the S&P 500's gain of 2.65% in that time.
+Heading into today, shares of the memory chip designer had gained 5.55% over the past month, outpacing the Computer and Technology sector's gain of 2.78% and the S&P 500's gain of 2.65% in that time.

-Wall Street will be looking for positivity from Rambus as it approaches its next earnings report date.
-In that report, analysts expect Rambus to post earnings of $0.39 per share.
-This would mark a year-over-year decline of 9.3%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $137.98 million, down 0.88% from the year-ago period.
+Rambus will be looking to display strength as it nears its next earnings release, which is expected to be July 31, 2023.
+The company is expected to report EPS of $0.39, down 9.3% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $137.98 million, down 0.88% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.78 per share and revenue of $599.52 million.
-These totals would mark changes of +1.71% and +4.87%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $1.78 per share and revenue of $599.52 million, which would represent changes of +1.71% and +4.87%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Rambus.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Rambus.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-Rambus is holding a Zacks Rank of #1 (Strong Buy) right now.
+Rambus is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, Rambus is holding a Forward P/E ratio of 34.58.
-Its industry sports an average Forward P/E of 26.89, so we one might conclude that Rambus is trading at a premium comparatively.
+Looking at its valuation, Rambus is holding a Forward P/E ratio of 35.8.
+For comparison, its industry has an average Forward P/E of 28.36, which means Rambus is trading at a premium to the group.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.